Carol7102/Course-Inquiry-System/c3-user-stories.md

-Please edit this template and commit to the master branch for your user stories submission.
-Make sure to follow the *Role, Goal, Benefit* framework for the user stories and the *Given/When/Then* framework for the Definitions of Done!
-You can also refer to the examples DoDs in [C3 spec](https://sites.google.com/view/ubc-cpsc310-21w2-intro-to-se/project/checkpoint-3).

 ## User Story 1
 As a student, I want to be able to find the past records of a course for a certain year so that see the average and instruction of that course in different section at that year.